Flow Equivariant Recurrent Neural Networks: Related Work

 In this work, we are interested in recurrent neural networks, which generally operate in the "forced" or non-autonomous setting.
 The study of symmetries in non-autonomous dynamical systems has been previously explored in the control theory literature, and has proven highly valuable for the design of robust and high performing equivariant filters \citep{mahony2022}.
 In this setting, the dynamical system is defined as $\frac{dx}{dt} = f(x, u)$ for some driving force $u$, and the equivariance property is then defined as $g \cdot f(x,u) = f(g \cdot x, g \cdot u)$.
 We see that our FERNNs indeed are equivariant non-autonomous dynamical systems by this definition.

-The difference of our current work with this prior control-observer work, is that \cite{mahony2022} treats time-parameterised symmetries as known biases inside a hand-written dynamical model and uses lifts/adjoint operators to keep the estimation error autonomous.
+The difference of our current work with this prior control-observer work, is that \cite{mahony2022} treats time-parameterized symmetries as known biases inside a hand-written dynamical model and uses lifts/adjoint operators to keep the estimation error autonomous.
 The FERNN instead learns the dynamics, lifts the hidden state to a group-indexed field, and enforces equivariance by a simple group-convolution weight-sharing rule.
-This removes the need for handwritten dynamical models and allows learning flexible non-linear dynamics -- capabilities not covered by existing observer theory.
+This removes the need for handwritten dynamical models and allows learning flexible non-linear dynamics.